Are your customers happy with your service?

-Analyse individual and comparison reports on each category.
-Tick items off the list as you work through it to ensure nothing is left out, this systematic routine will help you analyse quality monitoring reports consistently.
+Analyze individual and comparison reports on each category.
+Then, tick items off the list as you work through it to ensure nothing is left out.
+This systematic routine will help you analyze call center reports consistently.

 Step 6: Lost in Translation: Present Insights for Humans

-When you analyse data consistently it's easy to forget what its like for "non-data" people looking at your research.
-You need to translate all you data findings into plain English and explain what they mean; point towards the potential impact of each finding and try to give examples.
+When you analyze data consistently, it's easy to forget what it is like for "non-data" people looking at your research.
+You need to translate all your data findings into plain English and explain what they mean.
+Point towards the potential impact of each finding and try to give examples.

-Step 7: Encourage Discussion about QM Findings and Take Action
+Step 7: Encourage Discussion Call Center Report Findings and Take Action